fuzzylogicxx/fuzzylogic/posts/front-end-architecture-for-a-new-website-in-2021.md

 The same goes for browser-native JavaScript modules.

-This isn’t something I’ve tried yet and it still feels pretty radical… but it‘s an option!
+This isn’t something I’ve tried yet and it’d feel like a pretty radical departure from the conventions of recent years… but it‘s an option!

 ## I’ll combine ES modules and classes